tenzir/tenzir/plugins/parquet-store/README.md

 | event         | struct        | actual event data |

 VAST is using Apache Arrow under the hood, and the Arrow schema is stored in serialized form as part of the parquet metdata under the key `ARROW:schema`.
 The Arrow documentation section about [parquet](https://arrow.apache.org/docs/dev/cpp/parquet.html) discusses the mapping of types between Arrow and Parquet.

 ## Limitations / Differences to existing segment store plugin

-### Reading data with Apache Spark

 ### Table slice granularity

 Apache parquet implementation produces one record batch of data per [row group](https://parquet.apache.org/docs/concepts/), which is converted into a _table slice_, the smallest unit of data used in VAST internally.
 For storage efficiency, row groups are typically larger than table slices created during